 George is currently working on the TELMI project, funded by the European Commission’s Horizon 2020 research and innovation programme, which seeks to develop technologies that enhance instrumental music teaching.
 He is also a member of the first MedTech SuperConnector cohort, an accelerator for emerging medical technologies, where he is developing a new digital tool for teaching clinical communication skills.
-George lectures on experimental design, statistical analysis, and psychological aspects of creativity and evaluation in music performance.
+George lectures on experimental design, statistical analysis, and the psychology of music and performance.